This blog may contain affiliate links. Read our disclosure policy for more info.

 The City to Sea Walkway begins near Parliament buildings and ends in Island Bay.
 The track takes in famed sights such as the Botanic Gardens and Te Aro Valley.
 You will also be treated to gorgeous views of central Wellington, Government House, historic Erskine College, the Brooklyn wind turbine, Mount Victoria, Mount Kaukau, and Cook Strait along the way.

 It’s really a great introduction to the city and hits many of the best attractions in Wellington.
 Since Wellington is NZ’s capital city, this is easily one of top hikes to do in New Zealand.

 45. Red Rocks Coastal Track

 Want to enjoy a free wildlife experience near Wellington?
 Then don’t miss the Red Rocks Coastal Track.
 Via the short walkway, you’ll explore the area along the coast and spot New Zealand Fur Seals.

 The coastline itself is also stunning and your chances of seeing seals are really good.
 Just be sure to give them plenty of space as this is their home.

-From Wellington, you can either take a bus or drive out to the Red Rocks.
+From Wellington, you can either take a bus or rent a car in Wellington and drive out to the Red Rocks.
 They are around 11 kilometers from Wellington city center.
 Their close proximity to the city makes Red Rocks one of the best day trips from Wellington.

 If you want to take the bus, catch bus 1 to Island Bay.
 This will take you around 2 kilometers from the rocks and you can walk from there.
 Bus number 4 does stop closer but it’s unavailable on weekends.